Motion to Take Note

 We now see antibiotics reaching the environment in many ways, such as through sewage run-off and the run-off from food producing units such as farms.
 In particular, there is the impact of effluent from factories on our nearby water systems.
 Action is needed, too, so that regulators can set at least minimum standards for the treatment and release of manufacturing waste, and drive much higher standards through supply chains.
 It is vital that we have better commercial return on R&D; it is little wonder that firms are not investing in antibiotics, despite the very high medical needs.
 We need new ways to reward and enhance innovation.

-What matters now is that action should support reducing the unnecessary use of antimicrobials and, I emphasise, and should revive investment in their development.
+What matters now is that action should support reducing the unnecessary use of antimicrobials and, I emphasise, revive investment in their development.
 Rapidly growing global demand for antibiotics is necessary to improve access to life-saving medicines, along with economic development.
 But all too often it reflects excessive and unnecessary use, rather than genuine medical need, so by reducing unnecessary consumption we can have a powerful impact on resistance.
 Educators, farmers, the veterinary and medical communities and professional organisations need to pledge to make better use of antibiotics and help save vital medicines from becoming obsolete.

 The rise and spread of antimicrobial resistance is, as we have heard this afternoon, creating a new and potentially dangerous generation of superbugs.
 The UK needs to help ensure that AMR remains a global priority by continuing to lead international policy.
 As we have been informed, by 2050 it is estimated that AMR will kill 10 million people per year—more than cancer and diabetes combined.
 That is the scale of the threat that we face.
 The ambition for AMR is, by 2040, to have new diagnostics, therapies, vaccines and interventions in use, together with a full AMR research and development pipeline for antimicrobial alternatives, along with diagnostics, vaccines and infection prevention across all sectors.